 - Penumbral eclipse ends – the light, outer penumbral shadow leaves the moon.
 The eclipse is over.

 Bottom line: You have to be in the right place on Earth’s globe to see a total eclipse of the moon.
 But there’s a good chance you will be, since half the world can see a lunar eclipse.
+The total lunar eclipse of April 14-15, 2014 is visible from the Americas.
 You will enjoy a lunar eclipse more under a dark sky.
 Plan to watch for several hours.
 Watch the various parts of the eclipse.
 Optical aid, such as binoculars, will enhance the view.
 Have fun!